jbbranch9/button_calendar/README.md

 # ButtonCalendar
-a PySimpleGUI calendar widget

-# OVERVIEW:

-ButtonCalendar is a monthly calendar widget, with toggle buttons for each date.
+a PySimpleGUI calendar widget with toggle buttons for each date.

 # FEATURES

 Each calendar screen spans 6 weeks, centered around the relevant month and year.

+Multiple dates can be toggled.
+A tuple of toggled dates can be called/printed at any time. (see "SELECTED DATES")

 DateButtons change color when toggled, and also add or remove their date string to the calendar's 'selected_dates' array.